 Michel: Every crop we select for the best plants.
 These plants are then cloned for the next set of plants.
 In this way we are continually improving the plant stock.
 Relying on plant from seed is almost a lesson in futility.
 For a start, seed germination is a really hit and miss affair.
 Cloning preparation is really what sorts the men from the boys.
 Wasabi in its natural state is a “dirty” plant in a biological sense.
 Getting some to the point where they can be cloned takes a lot of time and expertise.
 We only provide cloned plants to our license holders.
 We do not supply plants to other potential growers.

-One of the things we have found over the years is that if you try and help someone get started in this wasabi growing without any serious financial commitment from them to making it work, then they stuff it up.
+One of the things we have found over the years is that if you try to help someone get started in this wasabi growing without any serious financial commitment from them to making it work, then they stuff it up.
 It is amazing the amount of potential growers who decided once they had some plants that they didn’t need to take any notice of what we told them to do in order to grow wasabi successfully.
 Even supplying our licensed growers with a detailed growing manual entails hours of time ensuring that they do not take short cuts, as what we tell them to do “does not make sense”.

 Lynsey: What would be the ultimate accolade or success – the ‘academy award’ for wasabi?